Windows in cream can mean we need to look at what our own perception is.

 Windows in dreams can also have a special role, especially for lucid dreamers.
 Windows can sometime act as “portals” in dreams, allowing the dreamer to be transported through space and time when they step through one.
 If you are practiced lucid dreamer, try going through a window next time you see one in your dreams, and see what happens!

 Window dreams ask us to consider our perceptions of the world, what we see and what miss, what we let in and what we choose to draw the curtains on.
-Windows remind us that there is an inner and an outer world, and how we see things depends very much on where we stand.
+Windows in dreams remind us that there is an inner and an outer world, and how we see things depends very much on where we stand.